askonomm/shape/README.md

 - Have Clojure CLI tool installed (namely `clj` CLI tool)
 - Have Java installed
 - Set-up a environment variable `DB_URL` which points to a SQL database (can be SQLite as well)
+  - Note that you can set-up environment variables by creating a `.env` file as well.

 ### Run Shape